pornin/cycle-counter/README.md

-We see here that on the A55, 64-bit multiplications return the low word of the output earlier when the operands are mathematically small enough (and this is a problem for cryptographic algorithm; the early return may allow secret-revealing timing attacks).
+We see here that on the A55, 64-bit multiplications return the low word of the output earlier when the operands are mathematically small enough (and this is a problem for cryptographic schemes; the early return may allow secret-revealing timing attacks).

 If you try this program on your machine, then chances are that it will